Catherine Bellier: Biography

 She was the daughter of Martin Bellier, a porter, and married Baron Pierre de Beauvais.
 She became première femme de Chambre to the French Queen, Anne of Austria, mother of King Louis XIV.
 During her time as première femme de Chambre, she had the intimate duty of giving the Queen her enema.

 She is described as intelligent, plotting and a trusted companion of the dowager queen regent.
 Despite being described as ugly, she had several love affairs, such as with Henri-Louis de Gondrin, Archbishop of Sens.

 In 1652, Queen Anne was worried about the possibility of her teenaged son, Louis XIV, being plagued by the same type of "sexual dysfunction" that his father seemed to have suffered from.
 She encouraged Bellier to deflower the 15 year old king in order to ensure that he was capable of producing heirs.
 Their relationship lasted for two years, after which the queen dowager awarded Bellier an estate and a pension.

 As it was French custom to imitate the king, Catherine Bellier's sexual favors suddenly became high-demand.
 As Bellier aged though, she became overweight, her looks faded, and she fell into debt.
-By the time her husband died in 1647, she was destitute and was forced to live as a renter in the Hôtel de Beauvais.
+By the time her husband died in 1674, she was destitute and was forced to live as a renter in the Hôtel de Beauvais.

+In the 1670s, however, her finances was finally secured by help from her former lover Louis XIV.
+In the estimates for 1677, Madame de Beauvais is listed to receive a pension of 4000 livres, a pension that was raized to 8000 livres in the year 1684, and 30,000 livres in 1685.

+During this time period, Saint-Simon noted that "Madame de Beauvais" often visited the royal court where she was always kindly received by the king, and that it was commonly known that it was she who had once taken the kings virginity, and he noted: